K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 Go to [URL]/main and check if the map is displayed on the screen.

 ![7-7-0-2]<br>
 ※ In most cases, when a map is not visible on the screen, the URL entered when applying for the Naver Map service key is not the same as the application URL.
-For example, when issuing a Naver Map API service key, http://public-naver.10.244.0.34.xip.io ,a URL that is checked on the top screen, must be entered in the URL input window.
+For example, when issuing a Naver Map API service key, http://public-naver.10.244.0.34.xip.io, a URL that is checked on the top screen, must be entered in the URL input window.
 For details, refer to [(2) Issuing Naver Map API Key] and [7.3.
 Sample Application Deployment] of [2.
 Obtain Service Key] from [7.3.2 Obtain Naver Open API service key].<br>

-Check that each API operates normally by selecting an area in the lower left select box of the screen.
+Check that each API operates normally by selecting an area in the lower-left select box of the screen.

 ![7-7-0-3]